anoopsarkar/compilers-class/hw0.md

 ## The Challenge

+The objective of this homework is to lay out the development and testing methodology for the rest of the homeworks so it is designed to be a trivial task that can be tested.

 Your task for this homework is to write a very simple C++ program that trims the leading whitespace (if any) from each line read from the standard input stream `std:cin`.
 Any other whitespace should be left untouched.
+For this homework we define whitespace to be only the ASCII space `' '` and tab `'\t'` characters.

 For example, for the following input: